 For DARDs that are not Storage DARDs, the lesser of: (i) the Resource’s Manual Response Rate times 10 minutes, (ii) Resource’s initial consumption at activation minus the Resource’s Minimum Consumption Limit, and (iii) the Resource’s initial consumption at activation minus the maximum electronic Desired Dispatch Point sent to the Resource during the 10 minute period.

-For Demand Response Resources, the lesser of: (i) the Resource’s Demand Response Resource Ramp Rate times 10 minutes, (ii) the Resource’s Maximum Reduction minus the Resource’s initial demand reduction at activation, and (iii) the minimum electronic Desired Dispatch Point sent to the Resource during the 10 minute period minus the Resource’s initial demand reduction at activation.
+For Demand Response Resources and Demand Response Distributed Energy Resource Aggregations, the lesser of: (i) the Resource’s Demand Response Resource Ramp Rate or Demand Response Distributed Energy Resource Aggregation Ramp Rate times 10 minutes, (ii) the Resource’s Maximum Reduction or Maximum Deviation minus the Resource’s initial demand reduction or baseline deviation at activation, and (iii) the minimum electronic Desired Dispatch Point sent to the Resource during the 10 minute period minus the Resource’s initial demand reduction or baseline deviation at activation.

 The actual amount of TMNSR energy delivered during activation is measured at the 10 minute point following receipt of the initial Dispatch Instruction.
 The actual amount of TMNSR energy delivered during activation is set to zero if the Resource becomes unavailable for dispatch within the 60 minute period following the receipt of the initial Dispatch Instruction.